SonyaJane/mobility-mapper-business-portal/TESTING.md

-Logo | Logo is visible and links to the home/dashboard page | Pass Responsive sidebar | Sidebar appears on large screens, collapses to hamburger menu on small screens | Pass Hamburger menu | Appears on mobile, toggles navigation links as expected | Pass User avatar/profile photo | Displays current user’s photo or placeholder; links to profile/dashboard | Pass Flash messages | Success, error, and info messages display at the top of the page and are dismissible | Pass
+Logo | Logo is visible and links to the home/dashboard page | Pass Responsive sidebar | Sidebar appears on large screens, collapses to hamburger menu on small screens | Pass Hamburger menu | Appears on mobile, toggles navigation links as expected | Pass
 Accessibility: Skip to content link | Present and works as expected for keyboard users | Pass
 Accessibility: ARIA labels and roles | Present on navigation and interactive elements | Pass
 Accessibility: Keyboard navigation | All interactive elements are accessible via keyboard | Pass